takemobiteam/takemobi-test.github.io/docs/index.md

 **Open Questions for CPS team:**

-- Is this field optional?
-I don't see it in the example bookings
+- (For Alice) Please share an example of this optional field because it's not in the examples below.
   - force_pickup_time/ force_dropoff_time: [datetime] the expected date time of picking up and dropping off.
-- Is booking_plan_status something TUI sends us?
+-  (Ask Dan) Is booking_plan_status something TUI sends us?
 That doesn't make sense to me.
+Is this something TUI sends us to indicate whether it's a new booking or an updated booking?
   - booking_plan_status: [choice] in {Pending, Planned} if this booking is already planned.
-- Is vehicle_type something TUI sends us?
-That doesn't make sense to me.
-  - vehicle_type: [string] the vehicle type the booking is in
-- What needs to be true of the format for us to be able to parse it?
+- (Check with Dan or whoever documents booking errors?)
+What needs to be true of the format for us to be able to parse it?
 Is it a .json blob?
-Does the "welfare" field need to be nested under "passengers" for us to parse it?
+  - Does order of fields not matter?
+Just checking.
-- Why does TUI send us bookings for transfers between hotels?
+- (Jacob) Why does TUI send us bookings for transfers between hotels?
 What are the use cases?
-- Does total_pax include infants who don't need seats?
-How do we know how many passengers need a seat?
-Do we look at age of passengers?
-- Do we just use destination_stop_hotel_id rather than destination_guest_hotel_id?
+- (Jacob) Do we just use destination_stop_hotel_id rather than destination_guest_hotel_id?
 Or do we ever use destination_guest_hotel_id?
+Should we call out we never use destination_guest_hotel_id?
-- Are all of these fields below required for all bookings of the specified type?
-What happens if the presentation window is not specified?
+- (Jacob) What happens if the presentation window is not specified?
 Is there a default?
+Should there be?
+Looks like presentation window default is 0, so that's weird.
 - Are we checking for the fields that we don't use?
 Are they required by our system?
+(Alice thinks no)
   - ext_booking: [string] external booking id (we don't use it in code).
   - lead_pax_name: [string] name of the leading passenger in the booking(we don't use it in code).
   - origin_point_type: [choice] in {Hotel, Terminal} picking up point type. (we don't use it in code)
   - destination_point_type: [choice] in {Hotel, Terminal} dropping off point type. (we don't use it in code)
   - orgin_terminal_type / destination_terminal_type: [fixed choice] = airport. (we don't use it in code)
   - passengers: [list] a list of passengers' info (we don't use it in code), the info includes “passenger id” (consecutive interger starting from 1), “name”, “age”

+Action items for Charlie:

+- Document optional field: force_pickup_time/ force_dropoff_time
+- Document optional field: "vehicle_type":"Van / Minivan" - see example in between hotels below
+- Document infant.
+Does total_pax include infants who don't need seats?
+How do we know how many passengers need a seat?
+Do we look at age of passengers?
+Default is 2, so 0 or 1 qualifies.
+Specified by tour operator parameters.
+They don't give us a number of infants.
+We calculated seated_pax ourselves.

 ## Bookings